Casey Mize: Professional career

-Minor leagues

-2018
+Draft and minor leagues (2018–2019)

+Mize with the Lakeland Flying Tigers in 2019.

 The Detroit Tigers selected Mize with the first overall pick in the 2018 MLB draft.
 On June 25, 2018, Mize signed with the Tigers, featuring a $7.5 million signing bonus.
 He made his professional debut with the Gulf Coast Tigers of the Rookie-level Gulf Coast League.
 After one start, he was promoted to the Lakeland Flying Tigers of the High–A Florida State League.
 After compiling a combined 0–1 record with a 3.95 ERA in five starts between both teams, Mize was shut down for the rest of the season due to an innings limit.

-2019

 In 2019, the Tigers invited Mize to spring training as a non-roster player.
 He returned to Lakeland to begin the 2019 season, and was its Opening Day starter.
 After making four starts for Lakeland with an 0.35 ERA, the Tigers promoted Mize to the Erie SeaWolves of the Double–A Eastern League.
 In his first start for Erie, he tossed a no-hitter, in which he hit a batter, walked another, and struck out seven on 98 pitches, in a 1–0 SeaWolves victory over the Altoona Curve.
 On June 15, Mize was placed on the 7-day injured list with shoulder inflammation.

-Detroit Tigers
+Detroit Tigers (2020–2026)

-2020

 On August 19, 2020, Mize was promoted to the major leagues by the Tigers and made his MLB debut that evening against the Chicago White Sox.
 Mize threw 73 pitches over 4 1/3 innings in his first start, allowing three earned runs while striking out seven and walking none in a no-decision.
 On September 11 against the Chicago White Sox, Mize took a no-hitter into the sixth inning, before a double by Yolmer Sánchez ruined the no-hit bid.
 With the 2020 Detroit Tigers, Mize appeared in seven games, compiling a 0–3 record with 6.99 ERA and 26 strikeouts in 28 1/3 innings pitched.

-2021

 On March 26, 2021, Tigers manager A. J. Hinch announced that Mize would be in the Tigers starting rotation to begin the 2021 season.
 On April 12, Mize earned his first major league win, throwing seven scoreless innings in the Tigers' 6–2 victory over the Houston Astros.
 In an August 24 road game against the St. Louis Cardinals, Mize made his major league debut as a batter, and collected an RBI on a bases-loaded walk.
 He also earned the win with five scoreless innings.
 Mize made 30 starts in the 2021 season, posting a 7–9 record and 3.71 ERA.
 He struck out 118 batters in 150 1/3 innings, while allowing 130 hits and 41 walks for a 1.137 WHIP.